NeurodataWithoutBorders/nwb-overview/docs/source/file_read/matnwb/nwbfile.rst

 Searching by Type
 ~~~~~~~~~~~~~~~~~

-NwbFile also allows for searching the entire NWB file by type using its ``searchFor`` method.
+The NwbFile also allows for searching the entire NWB file by type using its ``searchFor`` method.

 You can search for only the class name: